ComputerGuyBobbyJ/C_JH_GCD_PROJECT/README.md

 			keywords    - key words to be found in variable names      - default to c("mean()", "std()") OUTPUT tidy data set with the average/mean of each numeric variable for each activity and subject.

+#APPLICATION OVERVIEW

+	For each data_set in the vector data_sets read from the original source data folders:

+		Data columns are copied into temporary data frame "df" when the column name contains the key words mean() or std(),

+		Two data columns are added:
+  			Activity – labels taken from the source data set file activity_labels.txt Subject  - subject id number taken from the source data set files "subject_train.txt"
+				   and "subject_test.txt"

+		The column names for the numeric data columns are created by adding a prefix of “Average of” to the original source data set column name.

+		The data is then merged using:

+   			df_merge <- rbind(df_merge, df)

+		The process is repeated for the next source data set

+	A final data frame, named "tidy_data_set", is produced from the merged data frame "df_merge" by calculating the average/mean of all numeric data columns grouped by activity and subject as follows:

+	tidy_data_set <- aggregate(df_merge[,col_start_agg:ncol(df_merge)], list(df_merge$activity, df_merge$subject), mean)

 #OPERATING INSTRUCTIONS